 ZONE 2: NON-MONKS LOTS

 The City is re-initiating the process to amend the City's Landslide Moratorium Ordinance to allow all property owners in Zone 2 of the Landslide Moratorium Area to develop on the same terms as the Monks plaintiffs' lots.
 On September 18, 2018, the City Council entered into a professional services agreement with Rincon Consultants, Inc. to complete the Environmental Impact Report to revise the Landslide Moratorium Ordinance pertaining to Zone 2.
+A copy of the report is available below:

 September 18, 2018 Staff Report